giantswarm/docs/src/content/getting-started/kubectl-gs/index.md

 For instance: `➜  kubectl config use-context gs-wombat`

-In order to go back to the workload cluster's context, you can add the `-WC_NAME` suffix to the previous command, for instance: `➜  kubectl config use-context gs-wombat-rfjh2`.
+In order to go back to the Workload Cluster's context, you can add the `-WC_NAME` suffix to the previous command, for instance: `➜  kubectl config use-context gs-wombat-rfjh2`.

 ### Templating infrastructure